omondiJuma/SIMPLE-REGRESSION-WITH-R/README.md

 A general observation is that my sleep is not generally affected by the screen time.
 There are more factors to consider.

-I am working to interpret the regression results ......will soon post them.
+I am working to interpret the regression results ......

+will soon post them......